Describing candidates in ads:

 Incumbent is the person who is in the office now, regardless of whether the individual was appointed or elected.

-Re-Elect means that the candidate holds the office now and is seeking another term in the same office OR that the candidate was elected to the office in the past, but is not the incumbent, in which case the ad must clearly state that the candidate is not the incumbent.
+Re-Elect means that the candidate is an incumbent who was elected to the office and is seeking another term in the same office OR that the candidate was elected to the office in the past, but is not the incumbent, in which case the ad must clearly state that the candidate is not the incumbent.

 Retain can be used for any incumbent.